 A graph $G$ is {\it perfect} if $\chi(H) = \omega(H)$ for every induced subgraph $H$ of $G$.
+A graph is {\it Berge} if it does not contain as induced subgraph an odd hole or odd antihole.
 Two important results are known about perfect graphs.
 The Perfect Graph Theorem, proved by Lov\'asz (\cite{Lov1972}), states that a graph is perfect if and only if its complement is.
-The Strong Perfect Graph Theorem, proved by Chudnovsky, Robertson, Seymour, and Thomas (\cite{ChuRob2006}), states that a graph is perfect if and only if it is odd-hole-free and odd-antihole-free.
+The Strong Perfect Graph Theorem, proved by Chudnovsky, Robertson, Seymour, and Thomas (\cite{ChuRob2006}), states that a graph is perfect if and only if it is Berge.
 Both of the above results were long standing open problems proposed by Berge (\cite{Ber1961}).
-Chudnovsky et al. (\cite{ChuCor2005}) designed an $O(n^9)$ algorithm for finding an odd hole or odd antihole in a graph, that is, for recognizing a perfect graph.
+Chudnovsky et al. (\cite{ChuCor2005}) designed an $O(n^9)$ algorithm for recognizing Berge graphs.
 Gr\"otschel et al. (\cite{GroLov1984}) designed a polynomial-time and robust algorithm for finding a largest clique and a minimum coloring of a perfect graph.
 Corollary 1 in Kr\'al et al. (\cite{KraKra2001}) shows that it is NP-hard to compute the chromatic number of a ($2K_2, K_2 + 2K_1, 4K_1, C_5$)-free graph.
 It was pointed out to the author by K. Cameron that this result implies that it is NP-hard to color an odd-hole-free graph.